 The Nominating Process officially launches May 15 of each year, when ABoR publishes the positions to be filled and the candidate application.
 Applications must be submitted by June 30 to be considered.
 Review the full nominating timeline here.

 How are candidates vetted by the Nominating Committee?

-Each candidate submits an extensive application, including information about professional designations, professional references from within the real estate community, service to the industry by way of ABoR or an NAR affiliated real estate organization (ie. Women’s Council of REALTORS®), and a professional resume.
-Professional references are interviewed by two separate members of the Nominating Committee, ethical and legal violations designations are checked on the TREC website and with TAR and NAR.
-The candidates then participated in an interview with a panel of their peers.
-The process is extensive and ensures the candidates moved forward are highly qualified leaders that represent a diverse set of Board members.
+Each candidate submits an extensive application, including information about professional designations, professional references from within the real estate community, service to the industry by way of ABoR or a NAR affiliated real estate organization (ie. Women’s Council of REALTORS®), ABoR, TAR, and NAR Committee Service, and a professional resume.
+Professional references are vetted by two separate members of the Nominating Committee, ethical and legal violations designations are checked on the TREC website and with TAR and NAR.
+The candidates then participated in an interview with the Nominating Committee.
+This extensive process ensures the candidates moved forward are highly qualified leaders that represent a diverse set of Board members.

 Who is on the Nominating Committee and how are they chosen?

 The Bylaws dictate that the Nominating Committee must consist of 7-9 REALTOR® Members.
 The committee must consist of two (2) sitting directors and may not include the sitting President or Past President.
 The bylaws also indicate that the committee (including its chair) is appointed by the Board of Directors, excluding the sitting President and Past President.